 Dry eye disease is an important reason for eye irritation and decreased vision.
 It is commonly missed or poorly diagnosed by general doctors as well as eye care providers.
-The physicians at Nashua Eye Associates are well trained in managing dry eye, and offer an array of treatment plans that are tailored to the type and severity of disease.
+The physicians at Nashua Eye Associates are well trained in managing dry eye and offer an array of treatment plans that are tailored to the type and severity of the disease.
+Our team of New Hampshire ophthalmologists has the experience and the technology that give you top of the line dry eye care.
+Dry eye symptoms can be annoying and can have an overall impact on your overall quality of life, don't hesitate to call our Nashua locations today.

 What doctors and patients alike have come to call “dry eye disease” may be a poor description of the real underlying problem responsible for symptoms.
 A better term is “tear film deficiency”.
 Most patients with so-called “dry eye” produce enough quantity of tears, but rather the problem is the quality of tears.
 The tears may evaporate quickly, may not coat the eye well, or may contain inflammatory factors.
 This poor quality of tears is responsible for most patients’ symptoms.